 Water hardness is a relatively simple concept that can have quite a large impact.
 This impact isn’t always easy to discern, particularly if you have always experienced the same type of water your whole life.

 In this article, we’ll work to break down the difference between hard and soft water.
-We’ll take a look at what hard water is, what properties make it that way and explore what the impact of hard water is.
+We’ll take a look at what hard water is, what properties make it that way, and explore what the impact of hard water is.
 While there are downsides to hard water, you may have been dealing with the impact of hard water your whole life and never realized it.
 By shedding light on what makes water soft or hard and the real impact of hard water, you can make an informed decision about whether a home water softener system is right for you and your family.

 It seems odd to talk about a liquid in terms of whether it is hard or soft.
 The reasoning behind the nomenclature of these terms is not readily apparent from the outside, which has led to a great deal of confusion over the years.

-Put simply, water hardness is related to mineral in your water.
+Put simply, water hardness is related to minerals in your water.
 Specifically, water hardness comes down to the content of calcium and magnesium that is in your water.
 Water that is considered “hard” has higher amounts of these minerals in it than water that is considered “soft”.

 Here are the thresholds for the hardness of water, broken down by the number of Grains Per Gallon found in the water: